 Each month, women go through changes in the hormones that make up the normal menstrual

 cycle.
-The hormone estrogen is produced by the ovaries in the first half of the menstrual
+The hormone estrogen is made by the ovaries in the first half of the menstrual

 cycle.
 It stimulates the growth of milk ducts in the breasts.
 The increasing level